-1. Intermediate and Senior Champion and Reserve Champion Showmen in Beef,

-Horse, Sheep, Meat Goat and Swine are eligible; Junior and Senior

-Champion and Reserve Champion Showmen in Dairy and Dairy Goat are eligible provided they are 10 years old or older.

-2. Showmanship winners must contact their specie superintendent immediately after winning and indicate whether they are or are not going to participate.

-3. A showmanship winner may compete in only one specie.

-4. If the Champion and/or Reserve Champion does not compete, then the 3rd blue will be given the opportunity to participate.

-5. Contestants must agree to show and provide the animal they won with.

-- 6. Any substitution of animals for the competition due to injury or sickness will be made at the discretion of that specie superintendent. - 7.
+- 1. Intermediate and Senior Champion and Reserve Champion Showmen in Beef, - Horse, Sheep, Meat Goat and Swine are eligible; Junior and Senior Champion and Reserve Champion Showmen in Dairy and Dairy Goat are eligible provided they are 10 years old or older. - 2.
+Showmanship winners must contact their specie superintendent immediately after winning and indicate whether they are or are not going to participate. - 3.
+A showmanship winner may compete in only one specie. - 4.
+If the Champion and/or Reserve Champion does not compete, then the 3rd blue will be given the opportunity to participate. - 5.
+Contestants must agree to show and provide the animal they won with. - 6.
+Any substitution of animals for the competition will be made at the discretion of that specie superintendent. - 7.
 If there are not two showmen per age group in each specie, then the superintendent will find a substitute animal for the contest with the permission of the owner and the owner present. - 8.
 Animals to be used in the competition must be clean to show but should not be fitted. - 9.
-Participants are required to have their own animal holder to manage animals during participant rotations. - 10.
+Participants are required to have their own animal holder to manage animals during participant rotations.
+Participants may be disqualified if an animal holder/caretaker is not provided during rotations. - 10.
 Any 4-H'er who has won Senior Champion in the CKFF Round Robin Showmanship is NOT eligible to compete in any way in future CKFF Round Robin Showmanship contests.